Time Blocking: How to Block Time and Boost Productivity

 Saying ‘No’ to others, especially managers and team members, can be tricky.
 In fact, it’s one of the most valuable skills you can learn, but it’s also one of the most challenging ones.

-With time blocking, saying ‘No’ doesn’t have to be awkward, whether you’re managing your work time or personal time.
+With time blocking, saying ‘No’ doesn’t have to be awkward, whether you’re managing your working hours or personal time.

 If you start saying ‘Yes’ to everything that comes your way, you’ll be switching from a task to the other without getting much done.
 Eventually, you’ll just start to feel overwhelmed.